youngkin/hugoblog/content/post/SunfounderGPIONotesLED.md

 2. It seems to be fairly complete
 3. It's relatively active
 4. It comes with example code and good documentation
+5. Its API is similar to WiringPi's

+Another option is [periph](https://github.com/periph/host) (code) with [documentation](https://periph.io/).
+It is more active and the documentation is very good, better than go-rpio.
+This project would be trivial to do using periph.
+Overall, for the LED examples I was able to find, go-rpio better matched what I was looking for, especially with regard to the [RGB LED](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.2_rgb_led_c.html) using Pulse Width Modulation (PWM, more on this in the next article in the series).
+But this is an excellent alternative to go-rpio and vice-versa.

 You can just use the [rpio-go blinker.go example](https://github.com/stianeikeland/go-rpio/blob/master/examples/blinker/blinker.go).
 It uses `rpio.Pin.Toggle()`.
 I created a [Github respository](https://github.com/youngkin/gpio) that contains examples in both C and Go.
 My Go version of `blinker` uses direct writes instead of `rpio.Pin.Toggle`.
 I thought showing an optional way to do this would be helpful, especially since later projects will use direct writes.
 My [gpio respository](https://github.com/youngkin/gpio) uses Go's module system which will automatically download the `rpio-go` library when built.
 Here's my version of `blinker`.
 I won't be explaining Go sytax as I'm assuming familiarity with Go.